abdullahalydev/unofficial-twitter-application/README.md

 # Description

-This application is a desktop client for X (Twitter) that allows you to manage your repositories, create new ones, and perform other tasks without having to use the X (Twitter) website.
-It is built using Electron and is available for Windows, macOS, and Linux.
+This application is a desktop client for X (Twitter) that allows you to acces on your twitter account
-Features

-- View and manage your X (Twitter) repositories
-- Create new repositories
-- Clone existing repositories
-- Commit changes and push them to X (Twitter)
-- View and manage issues and pull requests
-- View and manage branches and tags
-- View and manage collaborators and teams
-- and more

 # Getting Started